henryharan/entropy/README.md

 # Entropy exploit examples

-> If you want to exploit a local camera, run
+> If you want to exploit one camera, run

     entropy -b 1 -i <ip> -v